richmondu/toy_application/README.md

 5. <b>Scalability and High-availability</b>

    Use AWS Elastic Load Balancer that points to an Auto Scaling Group of more than 1 EC2 instance located in multi-AZ availability zones for scalability and high availability
-   Can alternatively use Docker Swarm or Kubernetes.
+   Can alternatively use Docker Swarm or Kubernetes (not is not recommended now since there are only 2 containers).